-The principal activity of the Scheme is to provide unitholders with long-term capital growth through investment in global companies driving the transition to a more sustainable economy.
+The principal activity of the Scheme is to provide unitholders with long-term capital growth and income through investment in quality shares.

 The Scheme did not have any employees during the year.

 There were no significant changes in the nature of the Scheme's activities during the year.